Jacques Herzog: Collaboration with artists

 Herzog has maintained a longstanding and profound collaboration with artists throughout his career, which has significantly influenced his architectural approach.

-In the 1970s, Herzog exhibited his own artwork in various galleries and art spaces: Videos, work on paper, installation pieces – using different materials such as tar, asphalt boards, plywood and styrofoam.
+In the 1970s, Herzog exhibited his own artwork in various galleries and art spaces in formats such as video, works on paper, and installation pieces using different materials such as tar, asphalt boards, plywood and styrofoam.

 Two significant early influences on Herzog were artist Joseph Beuys and architect Aldo Rossi, the latter being his professor during his studies at ETH Zurich.
 His proximity to the art scene and friendships with artists have impacted his architectural philosophy, favouring a concept-based approach over a stylistic one.
 Herzog, along with Pierre de Meuron, initiated Joseph Beuys's involvement in the Basel Carnival (Fasnacht) through the creation of felt suit costumes and the reproduction of other elements of Beuys's iconic installation "Feuerstätte".
 The physical remnants of that 1978 carnival event have then been piled up, reassembled and transformed – based on a sketch by Beuys – into “Feuerstätte II”, a large installation piece which is since then part of the permanent collection of the Kunstmuseum Basel.
 This project exemplifies the kind of artistic engagement that influenced his architectural works.

 Academia

 Herzog has been actively involved in academia, contributing to architectural education internationally.

-After graduating from the ETH Zurich in 1975, he served as an assistant to Professor Dolf Schnebli at ETH Zurich in 1977.
+After graduating from ETH Zurich in 1975, he served as an assistant to Professor Dolf Schnebli at ETH Zurich in 1977.
 In 1983, he held a visiting professorship at Cornell University in Ithaca, New York.
 Herzog began teaching as a visiting professor at Harvard University in 1989.

 From 1999 to 2018, de Meuron and Jacques Herzog served as full professors at ETH Zurich, where they significantly contributed to architectural research and pedagogy.
-There they founded with Swiss architects Roger Diener and Marcel Meili and social geographer Christian Schmid the ETH Studio Basel – Contemporary City Institute.
+There they founded the ETH Studio Basel – Contemporary City Institute with Swiss architects Roger Diener and Marcel Meili and social geographer Christian Schmid.
 It was a research institute affiliated with the Swiss Federal Institute of Technology in Zurich (ETH Zurich), located in Basel, Switzerland.
 It was operational from 1999 to 2018.
-The institute conducted interdisciplinary research, combining architecture, urban planning, and sociology to analyze urban developments and proposed innovative solutions.
-Notable projects include the publication The Inevitable Specificity of Cities which tightly connects territorial research to their theoretical position about the specific evolution and transformation of cities; and an in-depth study and analysis of the built and unbuilt landscapes in Switzerland (Die Schweiz – ein städtebauliches Portrait) which eventually became an important basis for the federal “Raumplanung” in their home country Switzerland.
+The institute conducted interdisciplinary research, combining architecture, urban planning, and sociology to analyse urban developments and proposed innovative solutions.
+Notable projects include the publication The Inevitable Specificity of Cities which tightly connects territorial research to their theoretical position about the specific evolution and transformation of cities; and an in depth study and analysis of the built and unbuilt landscapes in Switzerland (Die Schweiz – ein städtebauliches Portrait) which eventually became an important basis for the federal “Raumplanung” in their home country Switzerland.